On a variant of the Grothendieck inequality and estimates on tensor product norms: Introduction

-{The positive Grothendieck constant $K_G^+:=\sup_{n\geqslant 1}K_G^{+}(\ell_\infty^n,\ell_2)$ has occurred very early in the literature, see for instance, \cite[Theorem 4]{Rietz}.
-In the paper \cite{H}, the relationship of $K_G^+$ with the existence of orthogonally scattered dilations of vector measures taking values in a Hilbert space is discussed.
-More recently, in the PhD thesis of Briët \cite{Briet}, many variants of positive Grothendieck inequality and applications have been investigated.
-It is well-known that the equality $\Pi_2(L_\infty,\mathcal H)= B(L_\infty,\mathcal H)$ for any Hilbert space $\mathcal H$ via an equivalent norm is a manifestation of the finiteness of $K_G^+$.
-This equivalence is called ``little G.T.".
-Like the Grothendieck constant, the positive Grothendieck constant, or equivalently, the ``little G.T." has been studied vigorously by many authors.} Our motivation for defining the Grothendieck constant in the greater generality, as above, is manifold including but not limited to the following. \begin{itemize}[leftmargin=\dimexpr 26pt-0.175in] \item Recall that the Grothendieck's theorem is the equality $B(L_1,\ell_2) = \Pi_1(L_1,\ell_2)$.
+The positive Grothendieck constant $K_G^+:=\sup_{n\geqslant 1}K_G^{+}(\ell_\infty^n,\ell_2)$ has appeared in \cite[Theorem 4]{Rietz}.
+Although, it is also in \cite{Grothendieck} in a slightly different form.
+In the paper \cite{H}, the relationship of $K_G^+$ with the existence of orthogonally scattered dilations of Hilbert space-valued vector measures is discussed.
+More recently, in the PhD thesis of Bri\"{e}t \cite{Briet}, many variants of positive Grothendieck inequality and applications have been investigated.
+For any Hilbert space $\mathcal{H}$, the equality $\Pi_2(L_\infty,\mathcal H)= B(L_\infty,\mathcal H)$ is a manifestation of the finiteness of $K_G^{+}$.
+Our motivation for defining the Grothendieck constant in greater generality is manifold, including but not limited to the following.

+\begin{itemize}[leftmargin=\dimexpr 30pt] \item Recall that another reformulation of the Grothendieck inequality which is often referred to as the Grothendieck's theorem, is the equality $B(L_1,\ell_2) = \Pi_1(L_1,\ell_2)$.
 It is natural to ask which other Banach spaces possess such a property.
-A Banach space $E$ is said to be a G.T. space if $B(E,\ell_2) = \Pi_1(E,\ell_2)$ (see \cite{Pisier-factorization}) via an equivalent norm.
-The Grothendieck inequality \eqref{msc} relates three fundamental Banach spaces $\ell_\infty^n$, $\ell_1^n$ and $\ell_2$ in a non-trivial way.
-Thus a different question occurs if we replace $\ell_\infty^n,$ $\ell_1^n$ and $\ell_2$, in the Grothendieck inequality \eqref{msc} by Banach spaces $E_n$, $E_n^*$ and $F$, respectively, with $(E_n)_{n\geqslant 1}$ being a sequence of finite dimensional Banach spaces.
-Moreover, if $E_n$, $n\in\mathbb N$, and $F$ are taken to be finite dimensional Banach spaces, then the ``quantitative'' information of the constant $K_G(E_n,F)$, now also depending on $n$, leads to useful asymptotics.
+A Banach space $E$ is said to be a G.T. space if $B(E,\ell_2) = \Pi_1(E,\ell_2)$, see \cite{Pisier-factorization}, via an equivalent norm.
+The Grothendieck inequality \eqref{msc} establishes a non-trivial relationship between the three fundamental Banach spaces $\ell_\infty^n$, $\ell_1^m$, and $\ell_2$.
+A natural question arises: what happens if we replace $\ell_\infty^n$, $\ell_1^m$, and $\ell_2$ in the Grothendieck inequality \eqref{msc} with Banach spaces $E_n$, $E_m^*$, and $F$, respectively, where $(E_n)_{n \geqslant 1}$ is a sequence of finite-dimensional Banach spaces?
+Moreover, if $E_n$, $n\in\mathbb N$, and $F$ are taken to be finite-dimensional Banach spaces, then it is natural to expect that the ``quantitative'' information of the constant $K_G(E_n,F)$, now also depending on $n$, would lead to useful asymptotic behavior.

 \item Recently, constants like $K_G(E,F)$ have appeared in quantum information theory and in particular XOR games in general probabilistic theories.
 For instance, similar constants have been studied in Proposition A.1 of \cite{XOR games and GT} to estimate the bias of a XOR game over a bipartite GPT under local strategies.